-Understanding and Exploring Gender & Sexuality: This seminar discusses the concept of gender, discuss theories of gender (binary vs spectrum), go over various definitions, discuss case examples, go over cultural differences in regards to gender identity, and go over the diagnostic criteria for Gender Dysphoria, as well as pros and cons to having gender identity considered as a mental health diagnosis.
+Understanding and Exploring Gender & Sexuality: This is a 4 hour didactic that will discuss the concept of gender, discuss theories of gender (binary vs spectrum), go over various definitions, discuss case examples, go over cultural differences in regards to gender identity, and go over the diagnostic criteria for Gender Dysphoria, as well as pros and cons to having gender identity considered as a mental health diagnosis.
 A discussion on intersex will also be provided.
 Special consideration will be made on proper rapport building and general do and do nots in therapy.